pachasaheb/InsuranceLabRepo/README.md

 # InsuranceLabRepo
-For Proof Of Concept, built a project 'Feature Request Application' with python,flask,sqlalchemy and knockoutjs.
+For Proof Of Concept, built a project 'Feature Request Application' with python, flask, sqlalchemy and knockoutjs.

 # Feature Request Application:
 	Feature Request Application is built with Python and Flask which is a web application framework written in Python.
-It consist of feature request form page where a user can fill in a feature request, html values binding usingKnockoutJS, using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of atable.
+It consist of feature request form page where a user can fill in a feature request, html values are binded using KnockoutJS, using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of a table.

 # Getting Started:
 	Pre-requisites: Project is built and validated using the following software